SagharHosseinmardi/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 Explain why line 4 and line 6 output different numbers.

+//variable scope is different.
+The variable x on the line 4 is local variable in function f1() so console.log(x) on the line 5 will output 2.
+The variable x on the line 1 is global variable so console.log(x) on the line 7 will output 1.

 ## Question 2

 Take a look at the following code: